100 countries with highest GDP per capita

 - GDP: $574.1 billion (#38 among all countries)

 The high standard of living in Sweden has gained acclaim worldwide, thanks in part to its thriving competitive economy.
-Exports like engines, motor vehicles, other machines, and telecommunications equipment make up about 44% of the GDP.
+Exports like engines, motor vehicles, other machines, and telecommunications equipment made up about 44% of the GDP as of March 2021.

 - GDP per capita: $56,278 (4.3% 2009-2019 annual growth)

 - GDP: $4.7 trillion (#5 among all countries)